 What is BTC per share and why it matters more than the stock price

-The honest dilution metric that tells you whether new capital raises are accretive.
+The honest dilution metric that tells you whether new capital raises are accretive — and why bitcoin-per-share matters more than the share price.

 The MSTR share price tells you what the market thinks.
 Bitcoin-per-share tells you what you actually own.
 For a bitcoin treasury company, the second number is the honest one.